123456789_123456789_123456789_123456789_123456789_

 }

-Calls the given block once for each element in the set, passing the element as parameter.
-Returns an enumerator if no block is given.
+With a block given, calls the block once for each element in the set, passing the element as a parameter; returns self:

 [ GitHub ]